Antonia Clarke

 Antonia Sophia E. Clarke (born 24 May 1995) is an English actress and singer.
 Her films include Altar (2014) and All My Friends Hate Me (2021).
 On television, she is known for her roles as young Emmeline in the BBC Two film The Thirteenth Tale (2013) and Mary, Queen of Scots in the Starz series The Serpent Queen (2022).

 Early life and education

 Clarke was born in Hammersmith and grew up in Brackenbury Village, West London.
-At the age of 15, Clarke attended Downe House boarding school in Berkshire.
+At age 15, Clarke attended Downe House boarding school in Berkshire.
 It was here she decided she wanted to be an actress.
 She studied History of Art at Goldsmiths, University of London and later graduated with Master of Arts in Film Aesthetics and Philosophy from the University of Oxford.

 Career

 Clarke made her television debut in an episode of the 2011 action series M.I.
 High.
 She made her film debut in the 2012 adaptation of the musical Les Misérables, performing the song "Lovely Ladies".